afterpartyai/bittensor-conversation-genome-project/EXTENSIONS.md

 SN33 supports different task types, and it’s often useful to handle them differently.

 Extensions give you a way to:
-- apply different prompts or models per task type
+- apply different prompts or models per task
-- adjust verbosity, latency targets, or output structure
+- adjust verbosity or latency targets
-- experiment with task-specific behavior without hardcoding it
+- experiment without hardcoding task logic

-This lets you avoid two common pitfalls:
-- treating all tasks the same, even when they behave differently
-- writing brittle, task-specific logic directly into core code

-With extensions, task-specific ideas can live on the side and evolve independently.
+Task-specific ideas can live on the side and evolve independently.

 ---